What Information Should You Share on Sweepstakes Entry Forms?

-Identification and Contact Information
+Your Name and Contact Information

-Age and Birth Date Information
+Age and Birth Date

-Sponsors often use sweepstakes as a method to gather information about their products and services.
-They might ask about whether you've ever heard of a product, how you go about performing a certain task, or your preferences about topics related to their business.
+Examples might be asking whether you've ever heard of a product, how you perform a certain task, or what your preferences are.
 There could be just one or two questions or a whole page of feedback for you to provide.

 Credit Card Information

 The exception is websites where they attempt to sell you something alongside the sweepstake, such as magazine subscriptions.
 In these cases, the form may ask for a credit card, but actually entering the number should be optional (and you should only do it if you really want to buy the product.
 Making a purchase won't influence your chances of winning legitimate sweepstakes).
-If a credit card number is required to enter, stay away.

 Bank Account Information